Subscriber list size

 Conversions

-The ultimate goal of our campaign is that our actions translate into sales.
+The ultimate goal of your campaign is for your actions to translate into sales.
 We distinguish between two types of conversions:

 Comments